WizardComputer/stimulus-multiselect/README.md

 With this setup the component will search through the already preloaded components.
 In order to search remotely as well as preloading components we just need to add the `data-multiselect-search-url-value` attribute.

-Note: the server response for the preload url needs to provide a json array just like in the example above.
+**Note**: the server response for the preload url needs to provide a json array just like in the example above.

 ### Static collection